svenj-a/Habit_Tracker/README.md

 ```

 ## Usage
-The program is written in python 3.11 older versions might not be supported.
+The program was developed under python 3.11.
+Older versions might not be supported.

 To start the program execute
 ```shell